International Space Station news - 2015

 Some of the cameras have been in space since 2001, and have gone beyond their planned 10-year lifespan.
 MDA, the prime contractor for the Canadian robotics on board the ISS, will design new cameras for the CSA to replace the existing cameras as needed in the coming years.

 Here's how Canadarm2 moved the Permanent Multipurpose Module (PMM) aboard the International Space Station (ISS) on .
-Ground teams at the Canadian Space Agency (CSA) and the National Aeronautics and Space Administration (NASA) commanded the Canadian robotic arm to detach and relocate the module to make way for US commercial spacecraft that will begin ferrying astronauts to and from the space station in .
+Ground teams at the Canadian Space Agency (CSA) and NASA commanded the Canadian robotic arm to detach and relocate the module to make way for US commercial spacecraft that will begin ferrying astronauts to and from the space station in .

 This move will help make place for the first of two International Docking Adapters, which will be sent to the space station in June on board SpaceX's Dragon to be installed by Canadarm2.
 Reconfiguring the space station will continue until the end of , and include several spacewalks to create primary and backup docking ports for the new vehicles.

-The National Aeronautics and Space Administration (NASA) Astronaut Scott Kelly poses with 600,000 tomato seeds for the Tomatosphere™ educational project.
+NASA astronaut Scott Kelly poses with 600,000 tomato seeds for the Tomatosphere™ educational project.
 These space-faring seeds will be distributed to about 18,000 classes in Canada and the US during the - school year.
-The seeds were launched to the International Space Station (ISS) on board SpaceX's Dragon on , and will return to Earth on .
+The seeds were launched to the International Space Station on board SpaceX's Dragon on , and will return to Earth on .

 SpaceX's Dragon is scheduled to arrive at the International Space Station (ISS) on Friday, , around 7 a.m.
 EDT.
-European Space Agency Astronaut Samantha Cristoforetti will perform a "cosmic catch" with Canadarm2 to grapple Dragon so that ground crews can dock it to the ISS.
+European Space Agency astronaut Samantha Cristoforetti will perform a "cosmic catch" with Canadarm2 to grapple Dragon so that ground crews can dock it to the ISS.
 NASA TV will broadcast Dragon's arrival starting at 5 a.m.
-Follow the CSA's Twitter account for updates and live coverage of robotics.
+Follow the Canadian Space Agency's Twitter account for updates and live coverage of robotics.

 Back to International Space Station news